IBM-MIL/android-splash-screen/README.md

 </RelativeLayout>
 ```

-Inside `onCreate(Bundle)` of `SplashActivity` we will initialize a `Handler` and its corresponding `Runnable` that will start the app's main activity after a specified duration.
+Inside `onCreate(Bundle)` we will initialize a `Handler` and its corresponding `Runnable` that will be responsible for starting the app's main activity after a specified duration.

 **SplashActivity.java**
 ``` java